yyscamper/the-way-to-rackhd-development/rackhd-overview.md

 * ### Slack

+RackHD setups some channels in Slack to provide instance communication between RackHD users and developers, usually you could get very quick response if you have any question.
+The widely used channle is `#rackhd`, if you prefer to talk with Chinese you could use channle `#rackhd-chinese`

+To join in Slack channle, You can get an invite by requesting one at [http://community.codedellemc.com](http://community.codedellemc.com/)

 * ### Google Group
 * ### Mailing List
-*
-Give an overview introduction on RackHD, and draw a table or mind map to illustrate the full technical stack of RackHD.
+* Give an overview introduction on RackHD, and draw a table or mind map to illustrate the full technical stack of RackHD.
 For each entry, give a general introduction, provide the useful link and recommended material.

 **Goals:**